Got an Offer? Understanding the Process | Greater Vancouver Sellers

 24h

-Deposit is often due within 24 hours of subject removal
+Often due within 24 hours of subject removal — timing is negotiated

 Accept

-Price and terms meet expectations.
-Subjects are standard and the timeline works.
+The price and terms are satisfactory.
+Subjects are reasonable and the timeline works.

 ↩️